-Left-click on the wireless computer icon in your system tray (lower-right corner next to the time).
+Left-click the wireless icon in your system tray (lower-right corner next to the time).

 The utility will display any available wireless networks in your area.
 Click on a network (displayed using the SSID) and click the Connect button.